freignat91/agrid/README.md

 ### func (api *AgridAPI) OpenFile(name string, key string) *AFile, error

-Open an existing file on cluster and return an AFile instance if key != "", encrypte the data with the key (AES256)
+Open an existing file on cluster, move the current position to the end of file and return an AFile instance if key != "", encrypte the data with the key (AES256)

 ## Functions on AFile